Summary

 Tips for Businesses

-A company that provides financial assistance to facilitate the acquisition of its shares or those of its holding company should consider getting a ‘financial assistance whitewash’.
+A company that provides financial assistance to facilitate the acquisition of its own shares, or those of its holding company, must follow a specific approval process under the Corporations Act 2001 (Cth).
+Getting this process right, known as a financial assistance whitewash, is essential to avoid breaching the Act.
 This article outlines the steps a non-listed company must take to secure shareholder approval for a financial assistance transaction.

 What is financial assistance whitewashing?